pranavphoenix/WaveMix/README.md

 - `dropout`: float between `[0, 1]`, default `0.`.
 Dropout rate.
 - `level`: int.
 Number of levels of 2D wavelet transform to be used in Waveblocks.
+Currently supports levels from 1 to 4.
 - `stride`: int.
 Stride used in the initial convolutional layers to reduce the input resolution before being fed to Waveblocks.
 - `initial_conv`: str.